 Flagstaff—or “Flag” as the locals call it—is a mountain town

 With an average of 288 days of sunshine per year and an average 100 inches of annual snowfall, Flagstaff offers a scenic setting to live and learn while surrounded by a landscape and four-season climate unlike anything else in Arizona.
+The town has drawn positive attention from a number of publications.
 Travel + Leisure magazine recently named Flagstaff among the top 10 Best College Towns in America, and Time.com has called it one of the nation’s happiest cities.
+Outside magazine has ranked Flagstaff as the 7th best town in the nation.
+Fodor.com named the city one of “20 College Towns We Love to Visit,” citing Flagstaff’s nearly 700 acres of park land and its 50 miles of trails.

 Drive time from cities and attractions